Pehlwani: Regimen

+Physical training in the art is referred to as virayam.
 Although wrestling in the Indian subcontinent saw changes in the Mughal era and the colonial period, the training regimen has remained the same for over 150 years.
+Many of the most-renowned historical pahelwans were born into wrestling families, where their relatives had practiced the art, with the son learning wrestling from his father from an early age.
 Fledgling wrestlers may start as early as 6, but most begin formal training in their teens.
-They are sent to an akhara or traditional wrestling school where they are put under the apprenticeship of the local guru.
+They are sent to an akhara (wrestling-pit) or traditional wrestling school where they are put under the apprenticeship of the local guru.
 Their only training attire is the kowpeenam or loincloth.
+A pahelwan aims to achieve a state of self-realization (jivanmukti), which imbued spiritual concepts into the art.

 Vyayam or physical training is meant to build strength and develop muscle bulk and flexibility.
 Exercises that employ the wrestler's own bodyweight include the Surya Namaskara, shirshasana, and the danda, which are also found in hatha yoga, as well as the bethak.
 Sawari (from Persian savâri, meaning "the passenger") is the practice of using another person's body weight to add resistance to such exercises.
+An example of a training technique to strengthen the pahelwan's body was by turning the shaft of a Saqiyah (traditional device used to draw water from wells) for a prolonged period of time, with this kind of work normally being done by bullocks or camels.

 Exercise regimens may employ the following weight training devices: